 Avast is an excellent option for those on a budget.
 We find ourselves installing it for new systems to have rudimentary security aside from Windows Defender.
 Anyone who’s on a budget and doesn’t trust Windows Defender should have it as the first line of defense.

 Viruses consist of small pieces of code with an included payload that attaches themselves to existing programs and is triggered when the program is run or when certain conditions are met.
 Malware is standalone programs that are run in various ways, such as simply visiting a rogue website.
 Like viruses, malware is used to malicious effect such as phishing or enslaving the system to mine bitcoin or perform DDoS attacks on specific servers.

 Why so many viruses and malware?

-Short answer, money.
+Short answer money.
 Virus and malware makers are nowadays after personal information, the least of which are valid email addresses and because antivirus programs keep counteracting them, malware makers just come up with more.

 How do I get infected by malware?

 Unlike viruses, malware is proactive and may not require conditions or events like viruses.
-Malware can enter your system just for simply being unpatched and outdated.
+Malware can enter your system just for merely being unpatched and outdated.
 Malware can infect you just be opening email attachments and can spread throughout the system much like a virus, clicking on everything on your browser especially those that say you’re infected.
 You can also get infected by clicking on untrusted links on email messages.

 Is Windows Defender good enough?